cucumber-attic/gherkin/CONTRIBUTING.md

 able to fix a bug or add a feature in all the other implementations. -Simply by finding their way around a consistently organised codebase.

-As of Sept 2015 Gherkin3 is implemented in 6 languages.
+As of Sept 2015 Gherkin is implemented in 6 languages.
 This number is likely to increase to a dozen within a year or two.
 Very few programmers are intimate with all those languages.
 Therefore, in order to make it as easy as possible to refactor, fix bugs, add features and release packages it is essential that all implementations